 Therefore, if someone claims faith yet consistently rejects Christ’s authority, Scripture urges sober examination.

-Saving Faith Is a Gift of God
+Is Saving Faith a Gift from God?

 Some imagine faith as a human contribution.
 Yet Scripture speaks differently.